tdwg/vocab/documentation-specification.md

 ## **3 Human-readable documents** ##

 In order for a standard to achieve its purpose, it must include documents that permit human users to understand what is necessary to comply with the requirements of the standard.
 This section describes how human-readable documents should be constructed to make this possible.

-Determining what is necessary to comply with a standard is necessarily a human activity.
-Therefore, the normative content of the standard should be contained exclusively in human-readable documents.

 ### **3.1 Landing page for the standard** ###